harshRn/Codeforces_Scraper/README.md

 # Codeforces_Scraper
-an application to quicken the process of filtering problems based on ratings from Codeforces
+an application to simulate the process of filtering problems based on ratings from Codeforces